Risk Management

 Group Risk Management Structure

-Among matters relating to the status of our business and management, the major risks that management recognizes as having the potential to have a significant impact are as described below.
-We comprehensively evaluate each risk based on internally defined indicators, both quantitatively and qualitatively, to identify risks that have a significant impact for the Group.
+Among matters relating to the status of our business and management, the major risks that management recognizes as having the potential to significantly impact investors' decisions are as described below.
+We comprehensively evaluate each risk, both quantitatively and qualitatively, based on internally defined indicators and considering external factors, to identify risks with significant impact on the Group.
 Their impact and likelihood of occurrence are assessed on a three-level scale of “major,” “medium,” and “minor,” with risk items that are rated “medium” or higher in both aspects being designated as material risks.
+We also classify and manage material risks into business strategy risks and operational risks.
 However, the following is not an extensive list of all risks, and the Group may be affected in the future by risks other than those listed.
-The matters regarding the material risks for the Group are based on the Group's judgment as of the end of FY2024.

 Heat Map of Material Risks for the Group

-Category | Item No. | Items | Details of risk | Major initiatives in progress (countermeasures) | Impact | Likelihood of occurrence |
+| Item No. | Items | Anticipated risks | Impact when risks materialize | Major initiatives | YOY trend | Impact | Possibility |

 |